The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry: Implications

 For a solar-mass host star, two planets with a total mass of up to $\sim15.6 \,M_{\rm Jup}$, easily detectable by \textit{Gaia}, can be expected to be Hill stable around a solar mass star in a 2:1 period configuration -- thus further emphasizing the importance for observers to prepare for the possibility of this degeneracy.

 We note that \citet{Gladman1993} did not consider the stabilizing influence of mean motion resonances in their study.
 Numerous authors \citep[e.g.][]{wisdom1980resonance, marti2013gj876,obertas_2017,tamayo2017convergent,Tamayo20,lammers2024instability,lammers_winn_2024,lu_hip,tamayo2025unified} have demonstrated that exact mean motion resonances are associated with strong islands of stability.
 We present evidence in \S \ref{sec:chains} that capture into these stable islands via convergent migration is an expected outcome of planet formation.
-This implies that larger planets may also be stable on long timescales in 2:1 configurations.
+Additionally, it is worth noting that for giant planets, the formation of resonances is likely to occur while the protoplanetary disk is present.
+In this case, tidal damping adds an extra stabilizing factor not considered in the analysis by \citet{Gladman1993}.
+Altogether, this implies that even high-mass planets may also be stable on long timescales in 2:1 configurations.